Oklahoma Paralegal Career Guide

 Projected Job Growth

-As firms seek to reduce costs, the legal hiring environment is expected to undergo a significant shift away from attorney hiring and towards paralegal hiring.
+In May 2018, the Bureau of Labor Statistics (BLS) reported 2,920 paralegals and legal assistants working in Oklahoma.2 As firms seek to reduce costs, the legal hiring environment is expected to undergo a significant shift away from attorney hiring and towards paralegal hiring.
 In addition, corporations may rely more heavily on internal legal departments rather than on more expensive outside counsel, creating new paralegal support positions.
-Corresponding with these predicted trends, the US Bureau of Labor Statistics projects employment growth of 17% for paralegals and legal assistants in the United States from 2012 to 2022.2 Growth in Oklahoma paralegal jobs should be even more positive, as the Oklahoma Employment Security Commission has projected 20.75% job growth for paralegals and legal assistants between 2010 and 2020.1 This projection is based on an anticipated 90 average annual openings for paralegal jobs in Oklahoma.1
+Corresponding with these predicted trends, the BLS projects employment growth of 14.6% for paralegals and legal assistants in the United States from 2016 to 2026.1 Growth in Oklahoma paralegal jobs should be similar, with projections calling for 14.1% job growth for paralegals and legal assistants in the state during the same time period.1 This projection is based on an anticipated 410 newly created paralegal jobs in Oklahoma over the decade.1

 Oklahoma Paralegal Salary Outlook

-In May 2014 the US Bureau of Labor Statistics reported 3,180 paralegals and legal assistants working in Oklahoma, a notable increase over the 2,680 paralegals and legal assistants reported in the state in 2011.3 The average Oklahoma paralegal salary was reported at $43,200 in May 2014.3 Though this is lower than the national average paralegal salary of $48,350, prospective paralegals should note the lower cost of living in the state.4 In addition, paralegal salary in Oklahoma tends to be higher in urban areas.
-For example, Tulsa-area paralegals earn an average salary of $49,950.4 With an already strong average salary and the projected expansion of the paralegal profession, the job and salary outlook for paralegals and legal assistants within Oklahoma is positive over the coming years.
+The average Oklahoma paralegal salary was reported at $48,330 in May 2018.2 This average may be a bit lower than the national average paralegal salary of $54,500, but prospective paralegals in Oklahoma may find that the lower cost of living in the state compensates for the lower salary.2 Keep in mind that paralegal salaries in Oklahoma tend to be higher in urban areas.
+For example, Oklahoma City-area paralegals earn an average salary of $49,960 and paralegals in Tulsa earn over $50,000 per year – which is slightly higher than the 2018 average in the state of $48,330.2,4 With a strong average salary and the projected expansion of the paralegal profession by Projections Central, the salary and job outlook for paralegals and legal assistants living in Oklahoma remains positive over the coming years.

 Oklahoma Paralegal Salary Info By Metro Area